How to Become a Successful English Teacher

 Those are my top tips for teaching English online.
 If you want to make it in the online ESL field and actually turn it into a living, then level up.

-Finally, if this interests you, you might want to check out these other posts I wrote to learn more.
+Finally, if this interests you, you may want to check out the other posts I’ve written for more information.

 And, as always, happy teaching!